UNINETTSigma2/documentation/software/application_guides/gaussian/gaussian_job_example.md

 **Please inspect the job script examples before submitting jobs!**

-To run an example create a directory, step into it, create an input file (for example for water - see below), donwload a job script (for example the fram cpu run script - see below) and submit the script with:
+To run an example - create a directory, step into it, create an input file (for example for water - see below), download a job script (for example the fram cpu job script as shown below) and submit the script with:

 	$ sbatch fram_g16.sh